bogdanfinn/helheim-go/Readme.md

 Just add `github.com/bogdanfinn/helheim-go vX.X.X` where `vX.X.X` specifies the version to your `go.mod`file and run `go mod tidy`.
 You can find the versions in the repository tags.
 You have to use the lib somewhere in your code.
 When the dependency is unused `go mod tidy` will remove it from your go.mod file.

+## Bifrost

+It is not possible to use Bifrost with this library.
+This is due to the fact, that it is not possible to load a go library via CFFI into a go application.
+You end up with two go runtimes colliding.
+Bifrost is (partly?) written in go.
+If you want to use a TLS Client you have to implement your own TLS Client and pass the cookies from the helheim session to your client.

 ## Warning

 `char *helheimVersion();` is not in the default cffi lib you build out of the examples.
 Please check helheim discord